Specifyapp/parsers/parsers/to-theme-ui/README.md

 ### Input

-Array of object with at least name, value and type
+Array of object with at least name, value and type:

 ```ts
 Array<{name: string, value: any, type: string}>